IceFire12/hacktheboo2022-WRITEUPS/README.md

 ## Closing thoughts

-Thank you to the Hack The Box team for organizing such a great CTF.
-It was very beginer friendly, the challenges where very fun and I have learned a lot while solving challenges.
-Overall I am very happy with my performance solving 10/25 challenges.
-Looking forward to more CTFs organized by the amazing Hack The Box team.
+Thank you to the Hack The Box team for organising such a great CTF.
+It was very beginner friendly, the challenges were very fun and I have learned a lot.
+Overall I am very happy with my performance, having solved 10/25 challenges.
+Looking forward to more CTFs organised by the amazing Hack The Box team.